netosabre24/challenge-16/README.md

 # Results

-ASfter creating samples he data was filtered to find reviews with 20 or more votes and more than 50% rating, which resulted in 27,009 reviews.
+After creating samples the data was filtered to find reviews with 20 or more votes and more than 50% rating, which resulted in 27,009 reviews.
 Then broken into the following two datasets, one for only Vine reviews and the other for non-Vine reviews.

 ![final1](https://user-images.githubusercontent.com/82550431/136620927-392dd79b-ca94-4b64-b176-fe69c8128db9.PNG)